ShadyZahran/python-selenium/README.md

     * API interface modeling against the target OpenAPI schema, enhancing tests orchestration.
 * Static type checking
     * Using Mypy, static type checking is implemented as tests in the test suite.
+* CI/CD integration
+    * Test runs are integrated and triggered using GitHub actions.
+    * Test report is deployed to GitHub pages for better accessibilty.
 * Reporting
     * Console logs, browser logs and screenshots are collected at the end of each testcase.
     * Allure report is generated using the test results from Pytest.
     * The collected logs and screenshots are attached to the Allure report for each testcase.
-* CI/CD integration
-    * Test runs are integrated and triggered using GitHub actions.
-    * Allure report is deployed to GitHub pages for better accessibilty.
-    * Designated landing page for multi-environment (Dev, Stage, Production) support.
+    * Designated landing page for multi-environment support (Dev, Stage, Production).

 > [!NOTE]
-> Allure reports custom landing page: (https://shadyzahran.github.io/python-selenium/)
+> Test reports custom landing page: (https://shadyzahran.github.io/python-selenium/)

 ## Getting Started
 The project is currently setup to run in a CI/CD environment, but it can also be used locally as follows: